 Never one to sit still and rest on his past, Paul Simon took full flight in his solo career following the split from musical partner Art Garfunkel in 1970.
-After three successive Top Five albums, Simon was somewhat restless and decided to dip his toe into the world of acting, which eventually led to him writing, scoring and starring in One-Trick Pony, which was released on Oct.
+After three successive Top 5 albums, Simon was somewhat restless and decided to dip his toe into the world of acting.
+That eventually led to him write, score and star in One-Trick Pony, which was released on Oct.
 3, 1980.

 Simon's character, Jonah Levin, is the once-famous rocker trying to find his footing at the dawn of the '80s.
 He wants to record a new album, but a less-than sympathetic record company and producer (played by Lou Reed), aren't making things easy for him.
 At the same time, Levin is trying to resolve issues with his wife and child.

 Though not an autobiographical film in the truest sense, you don't have to dig deep to see a connection to Simon's own experiences in the business.
 "It's really more a character study than it is a plot, or adventure story," Simon said in a 1980 BBC interview.
 "It's about people I've known, composites of people.
 Maybe it doesn't translate outside the world of rock and roll, or rock culture."

 Watch Paul Simon Perform 'One-Trick Pony'

 Simon's first intention, however, was to simply write the music for someone else's movie.
 "I wanted to make a film.
 At first I wanted to collaborate with someone and write the music to someone else's screenplay," he continued.
 "I never found someone to collaborate with, so I began to write myself, and as is very often the case, you write about what you know best.
 It seemed to me to be the simplest way to begin, to write about the world that I had gone through."